ScottLogic/openapi-forge/README.md

 **Generator Hierarchy**

 If a URL is given than it assumes that you are giving it a git repository.
-Otherwise it searches for a local generator folder and finally if no local generator is found it looks for an NPM package.
+Otherwise it searches for a local generator folder and finally if no local generator is found it looks for an NPM package and installs it if it does not exist.

 TODO: Elaborate